According to the FSB, at least 40 dead and 100 injured

 A fire then broke out, according to the news agency, among others Tass reported.
 An evacuation is therefore underway.
 Tass published footage of a major fire.
 This is said to have broken out in the Crocus City Hall, where a concert was taking place at the time.
 The concert hall is located in the west of Moscow on the outskirts of the city.
 The sounds of gunshots could be heard on videos.

-There was talk of at least twelve deaths and several injuries on social networks.
+There was talk on social networks of at least twelve people dead and several injured after the shooting.
 There was initially no official confirmation of this.
 Information about the background to the incident in Russia was also unclear.
 There was also talk of deaths and injuries in channels of the online service Telegram on Friday evening.
 A news agency reporter RIA Novosti On site spoke of injuries from “automatic gunfire”. (mbr/dpa/AFP)

 #FSB #dead #injured